 Is Drusillas Park open?

-Drusillas Park is open with most of our attractions and facilities operating, although there are still a few attractions which continue to remain closed under latest government guidelines, please visit our COVID-19 What's Open page
+Yes, we are open with most of our attractions and facilities operating, although there are a few attractions which continue to remain closed, please visit our COVID-19 What's Open page.

 Do I need to book tickets online to enter the park?